gambuzzi/code_tests/01-BBB.md

 Multiplying this by a resonable average of url lenght (64 bytes), we need to store 1_973_822_685_184 => 2 Petabytes of urls.
 We can't do this in memory so let's store it on an S3 like storage, our file will be called like the sorten version.

 We must compute an hash of the url, distributed 0..30_840_979_455 and store the url in a file with name computed with the `tocode` function.

 When we save the url, We check if the file is there.
-If not, we erite it.
+If not, we write it.
 DONE If we find already a file, we check the content.
 If it is equel, we are DONE
     If the content is differente we compute the next hash, with an evolving function. next = (hash + 4_405_854_209) % 30_840_979_456  (4_405_854_208 is a 7th of 30_840_979_456 )